libor-m/scrimer/doc/6-design-primers.rst

     # for all selected variants design pcr and genotyping primers
     # takes about a minute for 1000 selected variants, 5 MB gzipped vcf, 26 MB uncompressed genome, 5 MB gzipped gff
+    # default values are set for SNaPshot
     export PRIMER3_CONFIG=/opt/primer3/bin/primer3_config/
     design_primers.py $SCAFFOLD $ANNOTS $VARIANTS > $GFF

+    # use --primer-pref to set preferred length of genotyping primer
+    # this is useful for other genotyping methods, like MALDI-TOF
+    design_primers.py --primer-pref 15 --primer-max 25 $SCAFFOLD $ANNOTS $VARIANTS > $GFF

 Sort and index the annotation before using it in IGV: